ChordPro/chordpro/docs/content/ChordPro-Configuration-Delegates.md

         "abc" : {
             "module"   : "ABC",

+            // Default handler "abc2svg" uses program (if set),
+            // otherwise embedded QuickJS or external QuickJS.
+            // Handler "quickjs_xs" uses embedded QuickJS only.
+            // Handler "quickjs_qjs" uses external QuickJS only.
+            // Handler "quickjs" uses internal or external QuickJS.
+            // Please stick to the default unless you know what you
+            // are doing.
             "handler"  : "abc2svg",
+            "program"  : "",		// specify program tool

             "type"     : "image",

             // The preamble is a list of lines inserted before the ABC data.